GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 ### <a name="setup"></a> Manual Deployment

-This is the manual procedure that covers both the API and UI setups for Tag Engine v2.
-It comprises of 13 required steps and 1 optional step.
-The steps are run via gcloud and in some cases using the Google Cloud console.
-For the automated deployment, please consult [README.md](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/README.md).<br>
+This procedure deploys the Tag Engine v2 components by hand.
+The steps are carried out via gcloud and in some cases using the Google Cloud console.
+For the Terraform deployment, please consult [README.md](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/README.md).<br>

 1. Create (or designate) two service accounts:

    - A service account that runs the Tag Engine Cloud Run service, referred to below as `TAG_ENGINE_SA`.
    - A service account that performs the tagging in Data Catalog, and sourcing the contents of those tags from BigQuery, referred to below as `TAG_CREATOR_SA`. <br><br>

-2. Set 6 environment variables which will be used throughout the deployment:
+2. Define 6 environment variables which will be used throughout the deployment:

 ```
 export TAG_ENGINE_PROJECT="<PROJECT>"  # GCP project id for running the Tag Engine service